-Where development is to be phased or is subject to more than one planning application, the City Council will calculate the affordable housing requirement based on the overall area of the development site.
+Where development is to be phased or is subject to more than one planning application, the council will calculate the affordable housing requirement based on the overall area of the development site.

-On larger sites of more than 50 dwellings the City Council may review the viability of the scheme in respect of phasing to take account of changing market conditions.
+On larger sites of more than 50 dwellings, the council may review the viability of the scheme in respect of phasing to take account of changing market conditions.
+The priority is for affordable housing to be provided on site in order to ensure that developments contribute towards creating mixed and balanced communities.